~ This article may contain affiliate links. I only suggest product or services I believe will benefit my readers. All opinions are 100% mine! ~

 5. Shop the Sales: Every product goes on sale approximately on a 6-week sale cycle.
 I try to stock up on items that I know we will use over the 6 weeks.
 For example, spaghetti sauce will go on sale for $1.49 which saves me $0.50.
 I buy 6 of those because spaghetti is usually in our weekly meal rotation.
 6 spaghetti sauces will last us until the next sale and I won’t have to buy spaghetti sauce at regular price.
 I do this for several other items, but since we don’t have a freezer chest right now I don’t buy anything that needs to be frozen.

-6. Clearance Section: Find ALL the clearance sections at your favorite stores.
+6. Clearance Section: Frugal living isn’t just about buying cheap stuff.
+You can buy great products on clearance.
+Find ALL the clearance sections at your favorite stores.
 My favorite grocery store has 3 clearance sections.
 There is one clearance section in the bakery, another section in the produce department, and a clearance section of non-perishables.
 I always check the clearance sections to see what I can get a deal on each week.

 7. Get to Know the Markdown Schedule: Take some time to talk to the employees!
 They will let you know when meat will be marked down.
 You can get a heads up for the best time to raid the clearance rack for produce!
 I know that at my local store Wednesdays at 5pm is when they mark down meat.